Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Deformations of moduli spaces

 \proof We let $k_{1}:=ln_{1}^{2}-r_{1}a_{1}$, so that $k_{1}\geq -1$.
 As $n_{1}/a_{1}\leq n/a$, it follows that $n_{1}/n\leq a_{1}/a$.
 Moreover, as $a_{1}=\frac{ln^{2}_{1}-k_{1}}{r_{1}}$ and $a=\frac{ln^{2}-k}{r}$, we get the inequality This implies that

 We claim that as $n>32r^{3}k$ we have $r>r_{1}$.
 Indeed, as $n>32r^{3}k\geq 3k$ and $k_{1}\geq -1$, we get

 where the last inequality follows from the fact that $n>n_{1}$ (so that $n-n_{1}\geq 1$).

-As $n>n_{1}$ and $n>3k$, the last term of the inequality (\ref{eq:in2}) is strictly smaller than 1: this is trivial if $n_{1}\geq 2$; if $n_{1}=1$, then $n>n_{1}+1$ (as $n\geq 3$), and hence the last inequality in equation (\ref{eq:in2}) is strict.
+As $n>n_{1}$ and $n>3k$, the first term of the inequality (\ref{eq:in2}) is strictly smaller than 1: this can be checked by analyzing the third term if $n_{1}\geq 2$ and the second term if $n_{1}=1$ (recall that under our assumption $n\ge 3$).
 In any case we get hence the inequality (\ref{eq:in0}) gives $r>r_{1}$.

 We now write the inequality (\ref{eq:in0}) in a different form.
 More precisely, we have where the last equality follows from $k_{1}\geq-1$.
 As $n>32r^{3}k$ we see that $1-\frac{k}{ln^{2}}>0$, hence the previous inequality becomes